 Encouraged by the success of collaborative efforts during COVID-19, such as the Ventilator Challenge UK, most industry leaders are acutely aware that the concept of sustainability is firmly on everyone’s agenda, with climate change impacting global supply chains and quality of life.
 Enhanced resilience and agility can only qualify as 'building back better' if the UK manufacturing industry sector, along with government bodies and institutions, adopt the right decarbonisation practices, policies and support strategies.

 At this year’s National Manufacturing Debate, notable keynote speakers from industry and academia will participate in a facilitated debate, giving the opportunity to connect the theme to the latest discourse on the UK’s net zero targets and explore the big questions: is British manufacturing ready to seize the net zero opportunities and is it really possible for decarbonisation to enhance the UK’s competitiveness?

 With all the urgency placed on decarbonisation targets, manufacturing will continue to attract attention as the sector responsible for providing sustainable food, products, packaging and doing so with net zero CO2.
 Giving tangible and practical examples of manufacturing’s state of play with decarbonisation, including opportunities for new business revenue, is necessary so that an upbeat 'can do' approach to this important and complex issue can gain momentum, starting the debate with enthusiasm and hoping that manufacturing can play a leading role towards net zero and IPCC 1.5.

 The National Manufacturing Debate will be hosted by Rosa Wilkinson, Communications Director, High Value Manufacturing Catapult.

 Confirmed keynote speakers for this year's debate are:

 Further keynote speakers and panellists are to be announced.
 All speakers are subject to change.

-CostFree to attend.
+CostFree to join.

 How to register